 The enumeration of Belgrade complete, Bali Mustafa had entered into the domesday book the names of 1,654 inhabitants.
 582 of those registered formed part of the Ottoman garrison.
 The remainder were civilians, of whom there were 823 names representing households (hane) and another 249 names inscribed "by person" (neferen).
 As the hane/neferen distinction appears fiscal and not demographic, it seems preferable to treat the entire civilian population as one unit consisting of 1,072 households.

-To the total civilian population, Ömer Lutfi Barkan generally adds 10%.
+To the total civilian population, Turkish historian Ömer Lutfi Barkan generally adds ten percent.
 This addition is designed to cover "certain army units, the entourage of high civilian and military officials, the Janissaries, the employees and servants of the imperial court for certain towns and finally the slaves" all of whom tend to be omitted from the domesday books.
 However, our 1570 Belgrade census already includes the Muslims (421) and Christians (161) of the Ottoman garrison.
-For this reason, Barkan’s 10% will not be employed.
+For this reason, Barkan’s addition of ten percent will not be employed.

 Belgrade compared to other towns in the sancak